-There are many different situations that might lead to a charge of criminal battery.
+Many different situations might lead to a charge of criminal battery.
 You could have lost your temper while arguing with a neighbor.
-Or confronted someone who was provoking you.
-Maybe someone is accusing you of physically harming them, but you know that you’re innocent.
+Or confront someone who was provoking you.
+Maybe someone is accusing you of physically harming them, but you know you’re innocent.

-Before deciding to become a criminal attorney, Mr. Weisberg worked as a Cook County prosecutor, learning all the legal tricks and tactics that are employed to convict people.
-This taught him not only the specific methods that prosecutors use, but also how they think.
-It is something that he uses every single time he defends a client, because he is able to anticipate what the other side will argue and come up with ways to poke holes in their assertions while bolstering your defense.
+Before becoming a criminal attorney, Mr. Weisberg worked as a Cook County prosecutor, learning all the legal tricks and tactics to convict people.
+This taught him not only the specific methods that prosecutors use but also how they think.
+He uses it every time he defends a client because he can anticipate what the other side will argue and devise ways to poke holes in their assertions while bolstering your defense.

 But it all starts with knowing the law.